10 minute read

 Kubecost provides a holistic view of infrastructure cost by collating both in-cluster and out-of-cluster resources with support for all leading public cloud providers.
 It takes this a step further by generating timely alerts and actionable scheduled reports for your stakeholders, allowing them to better control overspending on cloud resources.

 From an operational standpoint, setup is quick and painless.
-Kubecost integrates with all leading identity providers and you can also use an existing alertmanager or Prometheus installation to integrate with, which is a huge plus, especially when most teams already have a Prometheus deployment running in their clusters.
+Kubecost integrates with all leading identity providers, and you can also use an existing alert manager or Prometheus installation to integrate with, which is a huge plus, especially when most teams already have a Prometheus deployment running in their clusters.